Choosing a minimum resolution

 The workflow for actually creating the UI in Unreal should be the same as normal, composing the UI with widgets and custom UserWidgets.
 However the key change is to design the UI at the lowest-supported resolution.

-Based on the percentages of users at each resolution, if 1280 x 720 is the chosen minimum resolution for the game, the first thing to do is set up the UMG widget designer interface to that resolution.
+With the minimum resolution chosen, the first thing to do is set up the UMG widget designer interface to that resolution.

 Choose Custom in the top-right hand corner of the designer view, and then type in the desired resolution, in this case 1280 and 720 (see screenshot).